Biden tells GOP to 'get out of the way' on debt limit

 Biden tells GOP to ‘get out of the way’ on debt limit

 WASHINGTON (AP) — President Joe Biden is urging Republican senators to “get out of the way” and let Democrats suspend the nation’s debt limit.
-Biden, who made the comment Monday, wants action to keep the U.S. government from coming dangerously close to a devastating credit default as Senate Republican leader Mitch McConnell refuses to lend his party’s help on the issue.
+Biden said Monday he wants action to keep the U.S. government from coming dangerously close to a devastating credit default.
+Senate Republican leader Mitch McConnell refuses to lend his party’s help on the issue.
 McConnell is forcing Senate Democrats into a cumbersome process that could brush up against a deadline with little margin for error.
-But the Republican leader says the Democrats can deal with that, adding, “I suggest that our Democratic colleagues get moving.”
+But the Republican leader says the Democrats can deal with that, adding he suggests his Democratic colleagues “get moving.”